 Alternatively, two or more SingleCellExperiment objects can be supplied, where each object contains a log-expression matrix in the assay. type assay.

 Alternatively, two or more matrices of low-dimensional representations can be supplied if pc.input=TRUE.
-Here, rows are cells and columns are dimensions (the latter should be common across all batches).

-An integer scalar specifying the number of nearest neighbors to consider when identifying MNNs.
+Here, rows are cells and columns are dimensions k An integer scalar specifying the number of nearest neighbors to consider when identifying MNNs.